Anne Hepburn: Motherhood of God controversy

-In her opening remarks to the 1982 April annual meeting of the Women's Guild, Anne Hepburn decided to use a prayer written by the Rev. Brian Wren which addressed "God our Mother" (the original typewritten script is now preserved in the New College Library Archives).
-The prayer caused audible upset, and many letters of complaint followed.
+In her opening remarks to the 1982 April annual meeting of the Women's Guild, Anne Hepburn decided to use a prayer written by the Rev. Brian Wren which addressed "God our Mother" (the original typewritten script is in the New College Library Archives.
+The prayer caused audible upset, and the many letters of complaint which followed fed the "Motherhood of God" controversy.

 Nevertheless, this first step was followed by the creation of a study by the General Assembly of the Church of Scotland to study the theological implications of the Motherhood of God.
 But when this group reported back to the General Assembly, the topic was shelved.
 Nevertheless, the discussion continued around the world.